-People are empowered to learn from others at all different levels within the company.
-At “Etsy School” employees both teach and learn in classes on a wide range of topics like tap dancing or how to navigate a difficult conversation.
+People are empowered to learn from others at all levels within the company.
+At “Etsy School” employees teach and learn in classes on a wide range of topics like tap dancing or navigating a difficult conversation.
 The Etsy Learning and Development team helps people find a focus for their career development.

 Employees are provided with a Professional Growth Planner at OverDrive.
 This guide showcases opportunities available for learning and development and helps people decide what is best for them.
 Employees and managers are encouraged to work together and track progress throughout the year.

 Accepting applicants at all levels of experience is encouraged at Thrive Digital.
 Team members have upward mobility to move into new positions even if they enter with limited knowledge of the industry.
 Training is offered on the paid search channels they’ll work with over time, and Thrive’s partners often provide additional opportunities in their areas of expertise.

 1800 GOT JUNK created the A-Player Development Program for professional development.
 They offer a series of workshops taught by employees that cover a variety of topics like franchise development and strategic planning.

 Each employee has access to a professional coach through the Coaching for Everyone program.
 Employees are provided with sessions at 6, 12, and 24 months, and they can choose to focus on personal or professional goals.
 Coaches help assess where a person is and where they want to be, then guide each person through a strategy to reach their goals.

 9. Digital Ocean

 Individual development planning and ensuring everyone has a career they can grow into is important at Digital Ocean.
 People map out what they want to accomplish each year, looking at how their professional objectives tie into business strategy and personal goals.